-As of April 8, 2019, approximately 1,530 employees and five non-employee directors were eligible to participate in the Second Restated Plan.
-The closing price of the Company's common stock on the NASDAQ Global Market on April 8, 2019 was \$44.25.
+As of April 13, 2020, approximately 1,520 employees and four non-employee directors were eligible to participate in the Second Restated Plan.
+The closing price of the Company's common stock on the NASDAQ Global Market on April 13, 2020 was \$10.33.

-Provided there is a quorum for the meeting, approval of the Second Restated Plan requires the affirmative vote of a majority of the shares represented at the meeting which are entitled to vote on the proposal.
+Provided there is a quorum for the meeting, approval of the amendment to the Second Restated Plan requires the affirmative vote of a majority of the shares represented at the meeting which are entitled to vote on the proposal.
 Abstentions will have the same effect as a vote against this Proposal Two.
 Under applicable NASDAQ Stock Market listing rules, brokers are not permitted to vote shares held for a customer on "non-routine" matters without specific instructions from the customer.
 As such, broker non-votes will have no effect on the outcome of this Proposal Two.

-The board of directors unanimously recommends that stockholders vote FOR the Second Restated Plan.
+The board of directors unanimously recommends that stockholders vote FOR the amendment to the Second Restated Plan.

-Summary of the Second Restated Plan
+Summary of the Second Restated Plan, as amended

-The following summary of the Second Restated Plan describes some, but not all, of the essential provisions of the Second Restated Plan.
+The following summary of the Second Restated Plan, as amended, describes some, but not all, of the essential provisions of the Second Restated Plan, as amended.

 Our board of directors adopted the Benefitfocus, Inc. 2012 Stock Plan on January 31, 2012 (the "2012 Plan") and our stockholders approved it on November 8, 2012.
-Our board and stockholders approved an amendment to the 2012 Plan on August 26 and September 13, 2013, respectively, and a second amendment on April 7 and June 7, 2014, respectively.
-The Restated Plan was approved by our board on March 23, 2017 and our stockholders approved it on June 2, 2017.
-The Second Restated Plan was approved by our board on April 15, 2019.
-The Second Restated Plan provides for the grant of various stock rights to employees, consultants, and non-employee directors of our Company.
+Our board and stockholders approved an amendment to the 2012 Plan on August 26 and September 13, 2013, respectively, and a second amendment thereto on April 7 and June 7, 2014, respectively.
+The Benefitfocus, Inc. Amended and Restated 2012 Stock Plan was approved by our board on March 23, 2017 and our stockholders approved it on June 2, 2017.
+The Second Restated Plan was approved by our board on April 12, 2019 and our stockholders approved it on May 31, 2019.
+Our board approved an amendment to the Second Restated Plan on April 13, 2020.

+The Second Restated Plan, as amended, provides for the grant of various stock rights to employees, consultants, and non-employee directors of our Company.
 Incentive stock options may be granted only to employees of our Company, or our parent company (if any) and any of our subsidiaries, or related corporations.
-All other stock rights under the Second Restated Plan may be granted to employees (including officers and employee directors), consultants and non-employee directors.
+All other stock rights under the Second Restated Plan, as amended, may be granted to employees (including officers and employee directors), consultants and non-employee directors.

 Share Reserve and Limitations.
-Provided that this Proposal Two is approved, the aggregate number of shares of our common stock that may be issued pursuant to the Second Restated Plan is 11,229,525, less any shares issued or subject to outstanding options under the Amended and Restated 2000 Stock Option Plan (the "2000 Plan") subject to adjustment as provided in the Second Restated Plan.
+Provided that this Proposal Two is approved, the aggregate number of shares of our common stock that may be issued pursuant to the Second Restated Plan, as amended, is 12,729,525, less any shares issued or subject to outstanding options under the Amended and Restated 2000 Stock Option Plan (the "2000 Plan") subject to adjustment as provided in the Second Restated Plan, as amended.
 The aggregate fair market value of common stock (determined as of the date of the option grant) for which incentive stock options may for the first time become exercisable by any individual in any calendar year may not exceed \$100,000.
-To the extent we are subject to Section 162(m) of the Code, no employee will be eligible to be granted stock rights under the Second Restated Plan covering more than 1,000,000 shares of our common stock during any calendar year.
+To the extent we are subject to Section 162(m) of the Code, no employee will be eligible to be granted stock rights under the Second Restated Plan, as amended, covering more than 1,000,000 shares of our common stock during any calendar year.